Wally Gator: Analysis

 Animation historian Christopher P. Lehman noted that Wally Gator follows the formula that Hanna-Barbera established in the previous series, such as the Yogi Bear series.
-The set up in which of these shows placed an animal character within a human-controlled environment and had these characters deal with the social boundaries placed and enforced by humans.
+The set up in which these shows placed an animal character within a human-controlled environment and had these characters deal with the social boundaries placed and enforced by humans.
 An example being: Yogi lives in a park under the care of a park ranger; Wally lives in a zoo under the supervision of a zookeeper.
 The theme that drives the series is Wally's desire to escape the zoo, a derivative of the Top Cat series, where the titular character keeps trying to get away from life in the alley.

 Lehman notes a rather depressing underlying theme: the zoo and life in captivity seem to be the proper place for Wally.
 No matter how much he struggles to fit in the society of the outside world, Wally remains an "Other" and is doomed to fail.
-The status quo is following every unsuccessful attempt at change.
+The status quo follows every unsuccessful attempt at change.